-Homesickness: Below is a few tricks we've picked up.
+Homesickness: Below are a few tricks we have picked up.

 - Before camp, be positive and excited about the experience.
 Camp is a cool, fun, and exciting experience.
-Tell your camper that you know they are going to have a great time. - Telling campers they can call/come home may seem like the perfect thing to say, but it actually encourages homesickness.
-It's like a crutch.
-As we mentioned in the first bullet point, camp's going to be amazing.
+Tell your camper that you know they are going to have a great time. - Telling campers they can call/come home may seem like the correct response, but it typically encourages homesickness.
+It is like a crutch.
+As we mentioned in the first bullet point, camp is going to be amazing.
 Keep reminding them about that. - Staff make every effort to ease the transition to camp.
 We spend quite a bit of time during staff training teaching our counselors how to redirect or refocus a camper who is missing home.
-It's okay to miss home.
+It is okay to miss home.
 Home will be there at the end of the week.
-Camp is special, and the campers are a part of something special when they're here.
-We'll remind them of that. - Initial letters home often have strong feelings of homesickness so don't panic.
-Give us a call (330.644.4512) and we'll give you an update on where your camper is at with their experience. - If your camper is having a difficult time with homesickness, rest assured we'll reach out to you so that we can figure it out together.
+Camp is special, and the campers are a part of something special when they are here.
+We will remind them of that. - Initial letters home often have strong feelings of homesickness so do not panic.
+Give us a call (330.644.4512) and we will give you an update on where your camper is at with their experience. - If your camper is having a tough time with homesickness, rest assured we will reach out to you so that we can figure a plan out together.